All Products

 Prerequisites

-Comparison between serverless resource groups and old-version resource groups
+Comparison between serverless and old-version resource groups

 Comparison item

-Serverless resource group
+Serverless resource groups

-Some capabilities of DataWorks are not supported.
+Some capabilities of DataWorks are not supported by old-version resource groups.

 All capabilities of DataWorks are supported.